rdolbeau/EPI-test-codes-vector/README.md

 * chacha20standalone-sve: Chacha20 vectorized for Arm SVE.
 This is a standalone version of `supercop/crypto_stream/chacha20/dolbeau/arm-sve`.

+## Other

+FFTW3 can be found in https://github.com/rdolbeau/fftw3, see the wiki there for the relevant branches.

 # Acknowledgements

 This work has partly been done as part of the European Processor Initiative project.